databricks/terraform-provider-databricks/docs/resources/permissions.md

 There are four assignable [permission levels](https://docs.databricks.com/security/access-control/jobs-acl.html#job-permissions) for [databricks_job](job.md): `CAN_VIEW`, `CAN_MANAGE_RUN`, `IS_OWNER`, and `CAN_MANAGE`.
 Admins are granted the `CAN_MANAGE` permission by default, and they can assign that permission to non-admin users.

 * The creator of a job has `IS_OWNER` permission.
 Destroying `databricks_permissions` resource for a job would revert ownership to creator.
-* A job cannot have more than one owner.
+* A job must have exactly one owner.
+If resource is changed and no owner is specified, currently authenticated principal would become new owner of the job.
+Nothing would change, per se, if the job was created through Terraform.
 * A job cannot have a group as an owner.
 * Jobs triggered through *Run Now* assume the permissions of the job owner and not the user who issued Run Now.
 * Read [main documentation](https://docs.databricks.com/security/access-control/jobs-acl.html) for additional detail.